chromium/chromium/docs/security/lookalikes/lookalike-domains.md

 In the case of compelling spoofs, we may ask you to demonstrate that you not only own the site on which the warning is shown, but the site that Chrome believes that your site is spoofing.
-We may also decline to suppress the warning if the domain is only used internally (i.e. no external users are impacted).
+We may also opt to suppress warnings, but only for a limited period of time (generally 6 months).
+This is generally used for cases where a site is changing its domain name.

 Appeals for domains triggered by a given heuristic are generally considered for the 6 months following the release of that heuristic.
 These six months are